EricFarrell/Cybersecurity-Portfolio/Kioptrix 1/README.md

+## Kioptrix 1
-### Objective:
+### Objective
-To perform reconnaissance and enumeration on the Kioptrix Level 1 virtual machine using Nmap to identify open ports, running services, and potential vulnerabilities, highlighting the role of scanning in penetration testing.
+- Perform reconnaissance and enumeration on the Kioptrix Level 1 virtual machine using Nmap to identify open ports running services, and potential vulnerabilities.
+-  Highlighting the role of scanning in penetration testing.

 ### Tools and Techniques Used:
 Tool: Nmap (Network Mapper) & Kali Linux